mgajda/ouroboros-network/latency-sim/src/Latency.md

 ### Reachability of network broadcast or ∆R(t)

-Reachability curve $∆R(t)$ or _diffusion time_ is plotted as rate of nodes reached by broadcast from committee node, against time.
+Reachability curve $∆R(t)$ or _diffusion time_ is plotted as distribution of event where all nodes are reached by broadcast from committee node, against time.
-We want to sum the curve for all possible core nodes.
+We want to sum the curve for all possible core nodes, by picking a random core node.

-Area under the curve would tell us the overall network connectivity.
+Area under the curve would tell us the overall quality of the network.
 When curve reaches 100% rate, then we have a strongly connected network, which should be eventually always the case after necessary reconfigurations.